vitormeriat/meriat-ml-notes/README.md

 * A Hands-On Introduction to Using Python in the Atmospheric and Oceanic Sciences (Johnny Lin): http://www.johnny-lin.com/pyintro/
 * Scientific Computing in Python (Philip Lewis Qingling Wu and José Gomez-Dans, University College London): http://proflewis.github.io/geogg122/
 * Introduction to Python, designed for those who know IDL (by Andy Heaps): http://climate.ncas.ac.uk/~andy/python.html

+### Other	Resources
+The	first	resource	is	`Khan	Academy`,	a	nonprofit,	educational	website	that	provides videos	to	demonstrate	many	areas	of	mathematics.
+If	you	need	additional	review	on	any mathematical	concept	in	this	book,	Khan	Academy	probably	has	a	video	on	that information. http://www.khanacademy.org/ The	second	resource	is	the	Neural	Network	FAQ.
+This	text-only	resource	has	a	great deal	of	information	on	neural	networks	and	other	AI	topics. http://www.faqs.org/faqs/ai-faq/neural-nets/ Although	the	information	in	this	book	is	not	necessarily	tied	to	Encog,	the	Encog home	page	has	a	fair	amount	of	general	information	on	machine	learning. http://www.encog.org